OPM/ResInsight-UserDocumentation/content/misc/Preferences.md

 - **Other**:
 	- **SSIHUB Address** -- Optional URL to Equinor internal web service used to import well paths
-	- **Show LAS Curve Without TVD Warning** - Turn off the warning displayed when showing LAS curves in TVD mode
+	- **Enable Undo/Redo for Property Editor Changes** -- enable undo/redo functionality

-## Eclipse Grid
+## Grid

 ![]({{< relref "" >}}images/misc/PreferencesEclipseGrid.png)

 - **Compute DEPTH Related Properties** -- If not present, compute DEPTH, DX, DY, DZ, TOP, BOTTOM when loading new cases.
-- **Load and Show SOIL** -- Control if SOIL is loaded and applied to grid.
+- **Load and Show SOIL** -- Control if SOIL is loaded and applied to grid per default.
-- **Import Faults/NNCs/Advanced MSW Data** -- Disable import of data for a case to reduce case import time.
+- **Import Faults/NNCs/Advanced MSW Data** -- Disable options to reduce case import time.
 - **Include File Absolute Path Prefix** -- Prefix used on Windows if include files use absolute UNIX paths.
-- **Use Result Index File** -- If enabled ResInsight will try to save a result index file when opening a new case.
-The file is stored in the same directory as the _`*.EGRID`_ file with filename _`<casename>.RESINSIGHT_IDX`_ If it exists, ResInsight will use this when loading the case, resulting in a significant speedup.
+- **Use Result Index File** -- If enabled ResInsight will try to save a result index file when opening a new case (stored in the same directory as the _`*.EGRID`_ file with filename _`<casename>.RESINSIGHT_IDX`_) If existing, ResInsight will use the index file when loading the case resulting in a significant speedup.
-- **Skip Import of Simulation Well Data** -- Disable import of simulation well data for a case to reduce case import time (opposite toggling than the other import commands).
+- **Skip Import of Simulation Well Data** -- Disable import of simulation well data for reducing case import time.

-## Eclipse Summary
+## Summary

 ![]({{< relref "" >}}images/misc/PreferencesEclipseSummary.png)